Tobias Bonhoeffer: Education and career

 From 2008 until 2011, Tobias Bonhoeffer was chairman of the Biology & Medicine Section of the Max Planck Society.
 In mid-2008, he was nominated as founding president of the Institute of Science and Technology Austria (ISTA) in Maria Gugging near Vienna, but announced on July 21, 2008 that he would decline the offered leadership position at the ISTA for personal reasons.

 In 2014, Bonhoeffer was appointed to the Board of Governors of the UK Wellcome Trust, where he served as governor until the end of 2021.
 In 2016, he became a scientific advisor to the Chan Zuckerberg Initiative, founded by Mark Zuckerberg and his wife Priscilla Chan.
 In 2017, he was elected chairman of the Scientific Council of the Max Planck Society.
-In 2022, Bonhoeffer became the first managing director of the new Max Planck Institute for Biological Intelligence (still in foundation in 2022).

 Scientific focus

 Bonhoeffer's work focuses on the cellular foundations of learning and memory as well as on the early postnatal development of the brain.
 He and his research group were the first to demonstrate the presence of "pinwheels" in the mammalian visual system, using high-resolution imaging techniques.
 Further research dealt with nerve growth factors, in particular brain-derived neurotrophic factor (BDNF); the functional strengthening of synapses, which is reflected in morphological changes of neurons through the formation of new dendritic spines; the targeted degradation of proteins as a mechanism for the storage of information in the nervous system; and with the process by which many cell contacts that were grown during learning are inactivated but not degraded when they are not used, which should enable much faster relearning.